 Chinese New Year, also called the Spring Festival, is the country’s most important holiday.
 Like Thanksgiving or Christmas in the US, people travel back home to spend time with their families.

 Since most factory workers are migrant laborers, they generally live far away from their hometowns and travel hundreds of miles or more to return home.
-If they have a husband or wife and children, it may even be one of the only times they get to see them during the whole year.
+If they have a husband or wife and children, it may even be one of the only times they see them during the whole year.

 Companies require long closure times to allow workers to travel home and then back to the city where they work.
 The 40 days of increased travel around CNY is referred to as Chūnyùn (春运), and this is the largest human migration in the world.